Menu

 Eric Corning, FIFA Seattle Organizing Committee; Joe Muharsky, Teamatorium

-City Event Professionals, Step 6: What Barriers Will Work With You
+City Event Professionals, Step 6: Producing Your Own Events

 • How to use city departments in producing events